XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 It’s a unique business model that allows the company to rapidly bring essential drugs onto market is significantly more efficient dosage forms without the burdensome time and expense of full clinical trials.
 The FDA currently lists more than 300 off-patent drugs for which there is no approved generic version.

-The company has developed and patented several novel drug delivery technologies, including sublingual (under the tongue) and transdermal (on the skin) thin films.
+The company has developed and several novel drug delivery technologies, including sublingual (under the tongue) and transdermal (on the skin) thin films.
 Thin films are emerging as the future of drug delivery because of their many advantages, including superior bioavailability and ease of administration.

 Analysis from Market Data Forecast reports that the global thin-film market will grow at 9% CAGR to reach $29.2 billion by 2025, an increase of more than $10 billion over today.
 The report states that “the growing demand for efficient drug delivery systems has amplified the uptake of thin-film drugs due to their efficiency and effectiveness.”

-10 to 20 times more CBD bioavailability
+Up to 10 times more CBD bioavailability

 With the massive expected growth of the pharmaceutical cannabis market and the sad state of current cannabis bioavailability, XPhyto saw a timely opportunity.